WGierke/informatiCup2018/README.md

 ### Usage
 - To start the server:
 `python3 src/serving/server.py`
+- To predict the gas prices given using training data up to a specified point in time for a given point in time:
+`python3 src/serving/price_prediction.py --input PATH_TO_PREDICTION_POINTS.CSV`
 - To predict an optimal route given the path to an input file:
 `python3 src/serving/route_prediction.py --input PATH_TO_ROUTE.CSV`